johnperry-math/AoC2023/README.md

 All that aside, it's a very good puzzle.
 I just hope we get some easier ones the next couple of days. :grin:

+#### Rust

+Translating this was _not_ as straightforward as I would have liked.
+One big problem was, again, the enforcement of 0-based indexing.
+I also overlooked minor details when it came to the flood fill.

 ### Visualization

 Finally! our first visualization of the year.